-Jayawickreme, E., Meindl, P., Helzer, E. G., Furr, R. M., & Fleeson, W. (under review).
+Jayawickreme, E., Meindl, P., Helzer, E. G., Furr, R. M., & Fleeson, W. (2014).
 Virtuous states and virtuous traits: How the empirical evidence regarding the existence of broad traits saves virtue ethics from the situationist critique.
 Theory and Research in Education, 1-26.

 Helzer, E. G., & Dunning, D. (2014).
 Context, as well as inputs, shape decisions, but are people aware of it?
 Behavioral and Brain Sciences, 37, 30-31.

 Fukukura, J., Helzer, E. G., & Ferguson, M. J. (2013).
 Prospection by any other name?
 A response to Seligman et al. Perspectives on Psychological Science, 8, 146-150.

 Helzer, E. G., & Dunning, D. (2012).
 Why and when peer prediction is superior to self-prediction: The weight given to future aspiration versus past achievement.
 Journal of Personality and Social Psychology, 103, 38-53.

 Helzer, E. G., & Gilovich, T. (2012).
 Whatever is willed will be: A temporal asymmetry in attributions to will.
 Personality and Social Psychology Bulletin, 38, 1235-1246.

 **Paper selected for 2013 SPSP Student Publication Award